 “Scholars need the means to launch a new generation of journals committed to open access, and to help existing journals that elect to make the transition to open access…”

 Open Journal Systems (OJS) is a journal management and publishing system that has been developed by the Public Knowledge Project through its federally funded efforts to expand and improve access to research.

-OJS 3 will be released this summer.
+OJS 3 was released on August 31 2016.
 For news postings on OJS 3, including discussions of new features and documentation previews, please click here.